 - Recognizes how larger systems affect our behavior, rather than explaining behavior through individual willpower.

 If we’re going to use metrics to guide our management decisions, we’ll have to hone our science-mind, and know when to use it.
 Or, in other words: we’ll have to sometimes speak geek.
-Otherwise, we’ll stick to the way we’ve always done things, using our high-powered brains to determine before-hand what will work best, and keep assuming success will come simply through our stellar work.
+Otherwise, we’ll stick to the way we’ve always done things, using our high-powered brains to determine before-hand what will work best.